kentnsw/cloud-custodian-policy/docs/journey/08-best-practices-for-efficient-execution.md

 ### Executing Policies in a Cluster: A Speedy Approach

 When executing policies, the default behavior of Cloud Custodian is to call the AWS API to describe all resources of a given type.
 This process can be slow, resource-intensive, and potentially costly in terms of API calls.
 To counteract this, Cloud Custodian provides caching capabilities, with a default caching time of 15 minutes.
-Thus, to leverage the cache, a proactive approach is to execute sime resource type policies in a cluster manner.
+Therefore, to make the most of the cache, a proactive approach is to execute policies for the same resource type in a clustered manner.
 Executing policies in a cluster can significantly enhance performance, mitigate API throttling risks, and result in cost savings.

 ### Filters and Actions Orchestration: A Strategic Sequence